xsa-dev/SecureFinAI_Contest_2025/Task_3_FinGPT_Powered_Agents_MultiModal_Financial_Data/README.md

 This task focuses on developing FinGPT agents capable of processing and reasoning over multilingual and multimodal financial data.
 Participants will build LLM-based agents that can handle complex cross-lingual financial question answering and extract information from visual-text financial documents.
 We encourage participants to use LoRA and reinforcement fine-tuning.

 - **Multilingual Financial QA**: Handle complex reasoning over mixed-language financial inputs across different difficulty levels.
-- **Visual-Text Financial Analysis**: Extract and reason over information from OCR-embedded financial documents in multiple languages.
+- **Visual-Text Financial Analysis**: Convert financial document images to structured HTML format and handle complex financial QA tasks with PolyFiQA dataset.
 - **Cross-Modal Integration**: Combine textual and visual information for comprehensive financial analysis.

 #### 🎯 Objective

-Your primary goal is to fine-tune or train a language model for multilingual and multimodal financial tasks, covering complex cross-lingual financial reasoning and visual-text document analysis.
-You may also enhance your agent by integrating external tools, such as a retrieval-augmented knowledge base (RAG), to improve its analytical and question-answering capabilities across different modalities and languages.
+Your primary goal is to fine-tune or train a language model for multilingual and multimodal financial tasks, covering:
+- Complex cross-lingual financial reasoning with PolyFiQA dataset (QA and reasoning tasks)
+- Visual-text document conversion from images to structured HTML (OCR tasks) You may also enhance your agent by integrating external tools, such as a retrieval-augmented knowledge base (RAG), to improve its analytical and question-answering capabilities across different modalities and languages.

 #### 💡 What You Need To Do